dinhanhthi/learn-web-dev/README.md

 ## 👨‍🏫 Courses

-*The "non-checked" courses are under the way to be finished!*

 - [Angular - The Complete Guide](https://www.udemy.com/course/the-complete-guide-to-angular-2/) by Maximilian Schwarzmüller on Udemy.
 - [Create a Back-End App with JavaScript](https://www.codecademy.com/learn/paths/create-a-back-end-app-with-javascript) path on Codecademy.
 - [JavaScript Algorithms and Data Structures Certification](https://www.freecodecamp.org/learn) (*300 hours*) on freecodecamp.